emsquared2/Operating-Systems-NTUA/README.md

 - Parallel calculation of the Mandelbrot set by progressively increasing number of threads and synchronizing them using semaphores.
 - Implementing a synchronization scheme to solve a synchronization problem.

+## **Lab 4**
+This lab was divided into two parts.
+In the first part, we explored system calls and basic mechanisms for virtual memory management.
+In the second part, we modified the Mandelbrot set calculation program from the previous lab (lab3) to use processes instead of threads (pthreads) for parallel calculation of the set.
+This task was implemented with and without semaphores.
+The lab covered the following topics:
+- System calls and basic mechanisms of the OS for virtual memory management.
+- Semaphores over shared memory.
+- Virtual memory utilization to share resources between processes.
+- Implementation of an interprocess synchronization scheme.

 # **Contributors**
 - [@emsquared2](https://github.com/emsquared2)
 - [@johnskop7](https://github.com/johnskop7)